Jennie Edith Martin

 The Hodge & Martin partnership did not last long, perhaps as little as two years (1871-1873).
 The birth of daughter Agnes Leona Hodge occurred during that span.
 She was born in February, 1872.
 By no later than 1875, Jennie and Jacob pulled up stakes.
 The 1 May 1875 Minnesota state census shows the couple had by then reestablished themselves near Jacob’s parents in Delavan.
 The timing of their move strongly hints that the general store failed.
 (There would of course continue to be a general store in operation in the village during the rest of the 1870s and beyond, but it was operated by William Edwards and Watson Wright.)
-The collapse of the business venture is likely to have been due to the Panic of 1873 and the failure of a plan to bring a railroad line to Martintown.
+The collapse of the business venture is likely to have been due to the Panic of 1873 and the dissolution of a plan to bring a railroad line to Martintown.
 The U.S. and Europe would take many years to fully recover from the economic downturn.
 The effect on Jacob Hodge seems to have been that he completely lost faith in a career as a shopkeeper and additionally lost faith in Martintown as a place in which he would prosper in any role.
 Once they left, the Hodges seem to have come back to Martintown on only two occasions (as hinted at in an 1897 letter written by Nathaniel M. Hodge).
 One visit was in the mid-1870s for a family Christmas gathering.
 The other time was for Jennie’s funeral.

 Delavan was where Jennie gave birth to the remainder of her offspring.
 Third child Adrian Hodge was born 18 February 1876, but succumbed to scarlet fever less than three months later.
 Jennie was understandably bereaved.
 To have some small memento of Adrian, she traced an outline of his hand onto a piece of paper shortly after he died, and kept the drawing in the family Bible.
 The Bible, which later came into the possession of daughter Agnes and was in Agnes’s home in San Francisco in April, 1906, was destroyed along with the house in the fire caused by the great earthquake.